 Today, the company produces numerous upright, grand, disklavier, digital and hybrid pianos.
 The upright U Series has become a standard for educational institutions and is also popular for professional applications and for home pianists.
 The U Series uprights have a rich, balanced tone that is consistent across the keyboard.
 They are exceptionally strong and durable.
 Other models emphasise different characteristics.
 For example, the YUS Series was crafted with specially designed hammers that provide superior voicing.

-Piano City carriers a large number of Yamaha uprights, as well as new and used grand pianos.
+Piano City carriers a large number of Yamaha uprights, as well as new and used pianos in Sydney.
 G series grand pianos make the tonal beauty of these large-bodied instruments available to those with a smaller budget, while C series grand pianos are built with exceptional detail and produce a remarkable tone.
 Many of these models can be found at Piano City’s Parramatta showroom.
 Customers have the rare opportunity to examine an array of models first hand.
 Furthermore, with nationwide shipping available, customers across Australia can take advantage of Piano City’s selection.